 How can I set socket options?

-Hazelcast allows you to set some socket options such as SO_KEEPALIVE, SO_SNDBUF, and SO_RCVBUF using Hazelcast configuration properties.
-Please see hazelcast.socket. properties explained in the System Properties section.
+Hazelcast allows you to set some socket options such as SO\KEEPALIVE, SO\SNDBUF, and SO\RCVBUF using Hazelcast configuration properties.
+Please see hazelcast.socket.\ properties explained in the System Properties appendix.

 Client disconnections during idle time?